jondkelley/awesome-runbooks/README.md

 # awesome-runbooks
-Just various runbooks I find to be awesome or useful
+Just various runbooks I find to be awesome and useful

 # Kubernetes